ThinkDataEd/student/docs/unit1/lesson7.md

 12. Once logged into the app or the browser-based version, you will see the **Campaigns** in which you will participate.
 You will then select the campaign by tapping the name of the campaign.
 If no campaigns are visible, tap the refresh option, located on the top right hand side of the screen.
+Your teacher will give you the name of the campaign you are collecting data for.

 13. Using one of your nutrition facts cutouts or pictures, complete your first survey by going through the questions in the app.